 It’s March in London and we just put the clocks forward one hour which means only one thing – spring is on the way.
 We are now out of the worst of the Airbnb low season and things are already picking up.
 I’ve had several bookings as far in the future as August but still most of my reservations come in less than a month before the actual booking date.

 Its December in London and the weather has been unusually mild for this time of year.
 Bookings have dropped off since the autumn and I’ve reduced my prices again for the new year.
 I’m now charging £28 a night for a double room for two people – this time a year ago I was hoping to be able to charge £35 a night by now, so its very disappointing.
 I have 200+ reviews and most of them have been positive but my five star review rate is still languishing at 64% and has been for about a year.
-I have noticed more listings in my area and they are mostly double rooms at prices barely above the price of a single.
+I have noticed that there are more listings in my area and they are mostly double rooms at prices barely above the price of a single.

 Messy rooms in the pictures especially the cover image

 Not using a real picture of yourself in your airbnb profile (hiding your identity on a website built on trust is not clever)

 Over the Christmas period I do have airbnb guests staying at my house.
-I still had my usual family Christmas and the guests were out of the house most of the time.
+I still have my usual family Christmas and the guests were out of the house most of the time.
 I did have to explain to some of them that Christmas day meant that there would be no public transport in London which they found surprising for some reason.
 I did get some guest enquires about arriving on Christmas day which I had no problem with but I quickly explained to them that getting from Heathrow airport to my house on Christmas day would mean a taxi and and a very expensive one at that.
-It makes no sense saving money on a airline ticket because it arrives on Christmas day only to loose all your savings on the taxi trip from the airport.
+It makes no sense saving money on a airline ticket because it arrives on Christmas day only to loose all your savings on the taxi trip from the airport in my opinion.

 I’ve noticed a reduction in the number of bookings coming through.
 I’ve got quite a few empty slots from the end of August through September and beyond (in my experience people tend to book only a few weeks in advance so it’s no surprise December is still empty for example).
 A quick look on the Airbnb Groups discussion page for London hosts and many of the comments there are saying the same thing – not enough bookings.

-What to do if your not getting bookings?I price my listings cheap and to have an empty room now and again is disappointing but no big deal for me.
+I price my listings cheap and to have an empty room now and again is disappointing but no big deal for me.
 Those with expensive big listings (such as whole apartments in the city centre) are missing out on big money if they have any vacancy.
 The question is what can you do (if anything) to solve the problem?
 The obvious answer is to cut your price – better less money than no money.
 But this does eliminate the possibility of getting a last minute booking at a good price.

 A similar thing happened in January I recall and this didn’t really pick up until April.
 I also noticed more listings appearing in my area at a discount to even my low prices so that’s not helping.
 My only solution is to keep my prices low and ride it out.
-I often get last minute bookings – the big advantage of operating in a major city like London.
-I assumed August and September would be the high season when I would clean up but this is clearly not the case.
+I often get last minute bookings – which is the big advantage of operating in a major city like London.
+I assumed August and September would be the high season, when I would clean up, but this is clearly not the case.

 My star ratings have been getting worse and worse lately.
 Most guests leave very nice written reviews but when it comes to the stars they often give a 3 or 4 with some even putting a single star.
-My biggest problem is one I simply cannot change and that’s my location.
-I live in Newham east London, one of the worst areas for poverty in London but it’s not dangerous (no gangs on street corners etc) and it’s reasonably central (zone 3) and has decent transport connections and plenty of shops/fast food.
-My biggest draw card is my price – I’m very cheap and my property is fully refurbished and still has the ‘new’ feel.
+My biggest problem is one I simply cannot change and that is – my location.
+I live in Newham in East London, one of the worst areas for poverty in London.
+It’s not dangerous (no gangs on street corners etc) and it’s reasonably central (zone 3) and has decent transport connections and plenty of shops/fast food.
+My biggest draw card is my price – I’m very cheap and my property is fully refurbished and it still has the ‘new’ feel.
 I would have thought someone might say “well the location isn’t perfect but what do you expect at this price.”
 But it doesn’t seem to work that way.